 - The direction of the ball can be manipulated by how far the ball bounces from the paddle's center.

-Because from time to time the ball might find a small gap reaching the area above the brick wall, it will continue to bounce up and forth between the top edge of the level and the top edge of the brick layer.
+Because from time to time the ball may find a small gap reaching the area above the brick wall, it will continue to bounce up and forth between the top edge of the level and the top edge of the brick layer.
 The ball keeps this up, until it eventually finds a gap again.
 This is logically where the game obtained its name from, since the ball has to break out.

-- Advanced text rendering
+- Text rendering

 - Postprocessing effects